ofershamir/matsuno/README.md

 ## pymaws: Matsuno Analytical Wave Solution implemented in Python
-An analytical solutions set for planetary and inertia gravity waves equations based on the work of [Matsuno(1966)](https://www.jstage.jst.go.jp/article/jmsj1965/44/1/44_1_25/_article).
-These solutions were succsesfully implemented on the [baroclinic wave test case](https://www.geosci-model-dev-discuss.net/gmd-2018-260/).
+A python module for evaluating the initial conditions used in: [The Matsuno baroclinic wave test case](https://www.geosci-model-dev-discuss.net/gmd-2018-260/) (under review for GEOSCI.
+MODEL DEV.).

 ### Installation